caribbeanwebdev/real-estate-app/README.md

 > This application runs on a docker compose with his own mongodb database

-Just make sure docker is running and run at the root of the project:
+Just make sure docker is running and run this command at the root of the project:

 `docker-compose up -d`